crnvl/zeroAPI/README.md

 ```

 ### Rooms
 This can be used, to create a Room.
-You can also specify the visiblity of your room, by changing the `isListed` value.
+You can also specify the visiblity of your room by changing the `isListed` value.
 This will also return information about the created room.
 ```java
     client.createRoom("do-re-mi-fa-so-la-ti-do", true);